FAQ

 Can I use any brand of Chain Lube?

-What is the best flow knob adjustment to know I'm applying the correct amount of oil?
+How to adjust to know I'm applying the correct amount of oil?

 We ship the RotaLuber set in the full open position.
 If you are seeing substantial amount of oil between the rollers and on the chainring teeth, turn the knob clockwise 1 turn at a time to decrease the flow.
 When you see oil only at the rollers, you have the correct setting.
+Balance the force of the squeeze with the speed of the chain through the RotaLuber for optimal application of lube.

 Do I need to clean the chain before Lubing?